jekkos/android-hce-desfire/README.md

 Doug Yeager's patch was ported to Android 5 which enabled a pn544 to communicate with off the shelve NFC physical security system at Capgemini Belgium's premises.
 [A talk was given at Capgemini Belgium](https://github.com/jekkos/android-hce-desfire/blob/master/talk/Android%20internals%20-%20Nfc%20stack%20explorations.pptx?raw=true) in 2015 to present the POC.

+You can detect a phone as a Mifare Tag by using an libnfc compqatible reader with [patched libfreefare](https://github.com/jekkos/libfreefare).
+One working example here includes the mifare get info command, which can request some general info fields from the Android application and show them in a linux terminal.
+To reproduce this case it's best to use the `pn532-tamashell` binary that comes by default with libfreefare.
+In that case the raw command bytes for DesFire get info can be issued whcih should normally yield a valid response from the Android app.

 References
 ----------

 This project is based on the following work

 * [Kevin Valk's thesis](https://github.com/kevinvalk/android-hce-framework) on HCE in Android and his work on porting JavaCard applets to the Android platform
-* Original code from an academic paper on [porting DesFire to JavaCard](code.google.com/p/java-card-desfire-emulation).
+* Original code from an [academic paper](https://securewww.esat.kuleuven.be/cosic/publications/article-2206.pdf) on [porting DesFire to JavaCard](https://github.com/Dansf/java-card-desfire-emulation).
 This code contains an implementation for the legacy protocols only (non AES)
 * Libfreefare code which contains all the newer DesFire protocol implementation details.